-Safe handling Avoid all personal contact, including inhalation.
-Wear protective clothing when risk of exposure occurs.
+Safe handling Containers, even those that have been emptied, may contain explosive vapours.
+Do NOT cut, drill, grind, weld or perform similar operations on or near containers.
+Avoid all personal contact, including inhalation.
+Wear protective clothing when risk of overexposure occurs.
 Use in a well-ventilated area.
 Prevent concentration in hollows and sumps.
 DO NOT allow clothing wet with material to stay in contact with skin Other information Consider storage under inert gas.
-Store in original containers.
-Keep containers securely sealed.
-No smoking, naked lights or ignition sources.
-Store in a cool, dry, well-ventilated area.
+Store in original containers in approved flammable liquid storage area.
+Store away from incompatible materials in a cool, dry, well-ventilated area.
+DO NOT store in pits, depressions, basements or areas where vapours may be trapped.
+No smoking, naked lights, heat or ignition sources.
+Material is hygroscopic, i.e. absorbs moisture from the air.
+Keep containers well sealed in storage.